RichardCByrne/CI-MS3-Floral-Reef/README.md

 -   The Hero Image on the homepage comes from [Unsplash.](https://images.unsplash.com/photo-1511219096939-ce77f5f44cc8?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw=&ixlib=rb-1.2.1&auto=format&fit=crop&w=1489&q=80)
 -   The current images of the flowers, as of the time of writing, are all copyright compliant.
+-   All placeholder images for the project are displaying correctly as of the date of submission.
+I am not responsible for any images not being loaded due to an issue on the image hosting side once this project has been submitted.

 ### Acknowledgements